shrideio/shoebox/README.md

     If SELinux is `enabled` follow the instruction to disable it, otherwise continue to the next section.

-    Edit the SELinux configuration file.
+    Edit the SELinux configuration file
     ```
     $ sudo nano /etc/selinux/config
     ```

-    Set the `SELINUX` setting to `disabled` and save the file.
+    Set the `SELINUX` setting to `disabled` and save the file
     ```
     SELINUX=disabled
     ```

-    Reboot.
+    Reboot
     ```
     $ sudo shutdown -r now
     ```